Healthcare apps development: types, examples, and features

 - Integration with Epic electronic health records for better admission of medicines and treatment

 - Visualization of patient-related info and progress in the form of charts

 - Build-in messenger to communicate with patients and other medical personnel

 And other functions to make the doctors’ work even more efficient.

 Medication dosage apps

-One example is the DoseMeRx app for medical professionals.
-Let's find out more about its features:
+One example is the DoseMeRx app for such a target audience as healthcare professionals.
+Let’s find out more about this mobile healthcare app: